 OPTIONAL RULE - Brutal Strikes

-When a Hero gives damage or receives damage, just get the player to roll a d6 and add it to the damage.
+When a Hero inflicts damage or receives damage, just get the player to roll a d6 and add it to the damage.

 GMs can use this optional rule for any damage suffered from any traps, falls, thrown weapons, ranged combat, spell damage, unarmed and melee combat.